The Source of our Hope

 We must know the source of our help

 You know how some songs are just perfect for a certain occasion?
-Born to be Wild is the right song to listen to if you are riding a Harley, Happy Trails is perfect if you are on a horse, Margaritaville is perfect if you … anyway.
+Born to be Wild is the right song to listen to if you are riding a Harley, Happy Trails is perfect if you are on a horse, Margaritaville is perfect if you … nevermind.
 Apparently our psalm is the perfect song to sing if you are traveling to Jerusalem, did you notice the line about stumbling feet.
 The road up to Jerusalem ascends over 3,000 feet in 17 miles, this was not an easy journey to take.
-And neither is the journey of faith.
+But honestly, neither is the journey of faith.

-Eugene Peterson writes, No sooner have we plunged into the river of Christian faith than we get our noses full of water and come up coughing and choking.
+Eugene Peterson writes, “No sooner have we plunged into the river of Christian faith than we get our noses full of water and come up coughing and choking.
 No sooner do we confidently stride out on to the road of faith than we trip on an obstruction and fall to the hard surface, bruising our knees and elbows.
 For many, the first great surprise of the Christian life is in the form of troubles we meet.
-Somehow it is not what we had supposed.
+Somehow it is not what we had supposed.”

 Next we see that Our Help is Aware.

-I imagine that the folks traveling to Jerusalem were reminded of this story when they sang in verse 4 he who watches over Israel never slumbers or sleeps.
+I would imagine that the folks traveling to Jerusalem probably remembered this story when they sang in verse 4 he who watches over Israel never slumbers or sleeps.
 God doesn't sleep or take naps, He never wakes up to discover a problem and say, Oh, no, when did that happen?
 How did that happen?
 What's going on?
 He is constantly aware of what is taking place in the whole universe.